 your risk for thrush.
 An unclean mouth is more likely to develop

 thrush than is a clean mouth.

 weakened immune system, such as those who have

 human immunodeficiency virus (HIV) or who are having

 chemotherapy treatments, have an increased risk for thrush.

-Medicines that can let the thrush
+Medicines that can cause thrush

-yeast grow uncontrolled include:
+yeast to grow uncontrolled include: